timopaehrisch/pyBTCProxy/README.md

 2024-03-27T12:28:42.254Z UNUSUAL plugin-bcli: bitcoin-cli -rpcconnect=... -rpcport=... -rpcuser=... -stdinrpcpass getblock 000000000000000000037c083a5da1f3362008a4cdd86e0f231d8956d2a14452 0 exited with status 1
 2024-03-27T12:28:43.271Z UNUSUAL plugin-bcli: bitcoin-cli -rpcconnect=... -rpcport=... -rpcuser=... -stdinrpcpass getblock 000000000000000000037c083a5da1f3362008a4cdd86e0f231d8956d2a14452 0 exited with status 1
 ```
-These messages will repeat endlessly and indicate that lightningd tries to retrieve a block from bitcoind, which has already been pruned, and it retries to download that block every second without success.
+These messages will continue to appear repeatedly, signaling that lightningd attempts to fetch a block from bitcoind, which has already been pruned.
+It retries to download that block every second without success.

-pyBTCProxy works around this by acting as a proxy application, which will download a block from the internet if has already been pruned.
-Instead of connecting your lightningd or lnd instance to bitcoind, you connect it to pyBTCProxy which basically forwards all RPC calls to bitcoind and intercepts "getblock" calls to do some extra stuff (initiate the block download, if necessary).
+pyBTCProxy addresses this issue by serving as a proxy application.
+It functions by retrieving a block from the internet if it has been pruned.
+Instead of connecting your lightningd or lnd instance directly to bitcoind, you establish the connection with pyBTCProxy.
+This intermediary forwards all RPC calls to bitcoind and intercepts 'getblock' calls to perform additional actions, such as initiating the block download when necessary.

-Kixunil wrote a similar app in Rust, but the project (https://github.com/Kixunil/btc-rpc-proxy) seems dead and the application stopped working a while ago due to interface changes.
-As I don't speak enough Rust to understand and fix it, I simply wrote a similar app in Python.
+Kixunil developed a similar application in Rust, but the project (https://github.com/Kixunil/btc-rpc-proxy) appears to be inactive, and the application ceased functioning some time ago due to interface changes.
+Since I lack proficiency in Rust to understand and address the issue, I opted to create a similar application in Python.

 ## Installation

-You can either download the pyBTCProxy.py script manually and create the configuration by hand, or you can clone the repository and use the sample configuration as follows:
+You have two options for acquiring pyBTCProxy.
+Firstly, you can manually download the pyBTCProxy.py script and create the configuration settings manually.
+Alternatively, you can clone the repository and utilize the provided sample configuration as follows:

 ```
 git clone https://github.com/martinneustein/pyBTCProxy